 + Keeps the milk in the nipple allowing for upright feeding

 - The flow in the lowest flow nipple is too fast for newborn babies

 - The nipple design makes it hard for the baby to drink the last bit of milk

 This anti-colic bottle from Tomme Tippee has a unique venting system that keeps the air away from getting into your baby’s tummy.
 The star valve in this bottle reduces air bubbles by preventing the milk from traveling up the tube.

-Late-night bottle warming can be challenging, but thanks to the built-in heat sensing straw inside this bottle, you can tell when the milk is warm enough for your baby.
+Late-night bottle warming was always challenging for me, but this bottle makes it easier thanks to built-in heat sensing straw inside this bottle.
+It basically shows you when the milk is warm enough for your baby.

 The breast-shaped wide nipple encourages your baby to latch on the bottle correctly, leading to fussy-free feeding.

-This bottle is 100% BPA-free, and it’s clearly marked on the side for accurate measurements.
+This bottle is 100% free of harmful BPA, and it’s clearly marked on the side for accurate measurements.